← Back to projects

 PropertyDetail

-Abstract SubjectsNo AWS service names — uses abstract resource classes that Layer 2 will resolve to concrete CloudFormation types
+Abstract SubjectsAbstract resource classes only.
+Layer 2 resolves those to CloudFormation types later.

-Valid Splitstechnical_split (0.4) + process_split (0.6) = 1.0 — math constraint satisfied
+Valid Splitstechnical_split (0.4) + process_split (0.6) = 1.0.
+Math constraint satisfied.

 Validation Pipeline